ElahehImani/NeuralCorrelateEvidenceAcc/README.md

 This repository contains the source code of the following paper:

-Imani, Elaheh, Setayesh Radkani, Alireza Hashemi, Ahad Harati, Hamidreza Pourreza, and Morteza Moazami Goudarzi.
-"Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales." eNeuro (2023).
+Imani, E., Radkani, S., Hashemi, A., Harati, A., Pourreza, H., & Goudarzi, M. M. (2023).
+Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales. eNeuro.

 pipeline of the scripts:
 dPCA analysis: